ahmedh-mw/wsl_matlab/Podman/README.md

     > matlabSessionLoop.m helper script is used to start an inter-process communication (IPC) loop"
 1. Waiting for the MATLAB container to finish warming up
     ```bash
-    sudo podman exec $cp_container_name matlab-bs-wait-start
-    sudo podman exec $cp_container_name matlab-bs-wait-init
     sudo podman exec $cp_container_name matlab-bs-wait-ready
     ```
-    > matlab-bs-wait-ready.m helper script is used to wait for all tcp connections within the container to complete.
+    > matlab-bs-wait-ready.m helper script is used to wait for MATLAB to start and initialize then wait for all tcp connections within the container to complete.
 1. Creating a MATLAB checkpoint
     ```bash
     time sudo podman container checkpoint --compress=none --export=checkpoint_dump.tar